 Live on a farm?
 Great!
 Save food scraps for the animals.
 Live in town?
-Unfortunately, it’s not good practice to magically make your corn shucks disappear down the disposal.
-Few people realize that ideally, you should only dispose of things you can chew in the disposal.
-So what can’t go down the garbage disposal?
+Unfortunately, it's not good practice to magically make your corn shucks disappear down the disposal.
+Few people realize that ideally, you should only dispose of things you can chew at the disposal.
+So what can't go down the garbage disposal?

 There are actually some things that you should never put in the disposal:

 Things such as a liquid plumber, bleach, or other harsh chemicals will deteriorate the inside parts, such as the seals or grinding chamber.

 Oils and grease will likely get clogged in your pipes if not the disposal itself - yes, even if you run hot water down afterward.